shreyanshk/boottorrent/docs/installation.rst

 The package itself depends on a few Python libraries which are installed automatically by Pip package manager.
 These libraries are:

+.. (atrent) so 'pip' is a dependency, right?

 * `Click`_

 * `PyYAML`_